 Aside from what we can see in the mirror, there are many effects ageing has on the mind.
 We now know that elevated stress over a long period of time has been shown to have some worrying effects on the brain, mimicking and accelerating the effects of ageing.
 Let’s explore.

 1. Memory Loss – One of the most common cognitive signs of ageing is memory loss, something which happens naturally as the brain ages and its cells slowly die off.
 Stress causes the same physiological changes in the hippocampus (the part of the brain responsible for memory) that we see with ageing.
 Studies have also found that high circulating levels of stress hormones can be the root cause of memory disorders.
-So, reducing your stress levels is one way to minimise age-related memory loss.
+So, reducing your stress levels is one way to minimise age-related memory loss.2.
+Cognitive decline – Stress contributes to the development of neurodegenerative disorders, conditions which slowly damage and kill neurons in the brain.
+We all experience cognitive decline as we get older, but prolonged stress could worsen this and increase the risk of things like Alzheimer’s Disease, Parkinson’s and Dementia.

 Stress causes Hormonal Imbalances